 The Finance Committee is composed of representatives from national administrations and deals with all issues relating to financial contributions by the member states and to the organization’s budget and expenditure.

 Appointed by council, usually for five years, the Director-General manages CERN.
-A directorate assists the Director-General; he proposes its members to council.
-The Director-General reports directly to the council.
-He can also propose to council any adjustment he deems necessary to meet the evolving needs of the research programme.
+A directorate assists the Director-General, who proposes its members to council.
+The Director-General reports directly to the council, and can also propose to council any adjustment deemed necessary to meet the evolving needs of the research programme.